Chronic Condition Management

 Individually, none of these changes would raise an alarm.
 Together, they form a pattern that's remarkably consistent.

-Why most people miss the signs
+Why most people miss early flare-up warning signs

 The problem isn't a lack of data.
 Your Apple Watch, your sleep tracker, and your symptom logs all capture pieces of the puzzle.
 The problem is that no single device or app connects them.